 Front Steps offers a variety of transitional services to restore hope to our clients and assist them with moving from homelessness to housing.
 These services include Front Steps’ Shelter Case Management Program.
-Front Steps extends its services by partnering with eight co-located nonprofit organizations that provide a variety of vital services, including physical and mental health care, legal assistance, and job placement.
+Front Steps extends its services by partnering with seven co-located nonprofit organizations that provide a variety of vital services, including physical and mental health care, legal assistance, and job placement.

-What is case management?
 According to the Commission for Case Manager Certification, “Case management is a collaborative process that assesses, plans, implements, coordinates, monitors, and evaluates the options and services required to meet the client’s health and human service needs.
 It is characterized by advocacy, communication, and resource management and promotes quality and cost-effective interventions and outcomes.”

-The Case Management program at the ARCH focuses on improving stability within three areas – income, housing and self-care.
+The Case Management program at the ARCH focuses on improving stability within three areas – income, housing, and self-care.
 Case managers meet weekly with homeless adults to assess their goals, needs, and resources; develop action plans that will address these goals; and provide ongoing support, resource referral, and problem solving as the client moves on their own path from homelessness to housing and increased stability.

 The clients in case management, like all Front Steps’ clients, face a wide range of challenges and barriers to regaining stability.
 These may include mental illness, substance abuse, medical needs, criminal history, lack of education or job skills, cognitive impairments, and social isolation.
-The case managers take into consideration all of the issues currently facing the client, as well as their history, and provide a combination of practical resources and therapeutic support to help them rebuild the hope and self-confidence needed to succeed.
+The case managers take into consideration all of the issues currently facing the client, as well as their history, and provide a combination of practical resources, and therapeutic support to help them rebuild the hope, and self-confidence needed to succeed.